Koontz Lake, Indiana

-Koontz Lake is a census-designated place (CDP) in Marshall and Starke counties, in the U.S. state of Indiana.
-The population was 1,557 at the 2010 census.
+Koontz Lake is an unincorporated community and census-designated place in Starke and Marshall counties in Indiana.
+The population was 1,667 at the 2020 census.

 History

-Koontz Lake was named for the nearby lake, which in turn was named after local mill owner, Samuel Koontz.
+Koontz Lake was named for the lake which the community surrounds, which in turn was named after local mill owner Samuel Koontz.
 The community was devastated by tornadoes as part of the Palm Sunday Tornado Outbreak of 1965.